 On our recent trip to New York City over the holidays we were able to visit the North American premiere of Downton Abbey: The Exhibition sponsored by Viking Cruises.
 The multi-year international tour began in June 2017 in Singapore with the expectation that it would then travel throughout the U.S. in 2018 and beyond.
-The exhibition is currently in New York City for a limited engagement and will be travelling to other still-to-be-announced locations after it's run in the city ends in April.
+The exhibition is currently in New York City for a limited engagement and will be travelling to other still-to-be-announced locations after it's run in the city ends.

 Update: Exhibit extended in New York City until September 3, 2018

 Although I watch very little television Downton Abbey was my guilty pleasure so I was beyond excited to see this exhibition.
 Our 14 year-old daughter was with us and she found the exhibits quite interesting despite never having seen the show.
 She now wants me to watch the show again with her and I'm happy to oblige!
 The exhibition is the ultimate experience for any fan of the series.
 If you loved Downton Abbey and have the opportunity then you must visit this exhibition - it will have you reliving all the ups and downs at Downton and longing for the return of the series.
 If you aren't able to get to New York City before April then watch for updates on the website to learn where it will be heading next.

 Downton Abbey is a British drama series that followed the lives of the aristocratic Crawley family and and their below-stairs staff on a fictional country estate in Yorkshire early in the 20th century.
 The first episode of the series created by Julian Fellowes aired in September 2010 in the UK (January 2011 in the U.S.) and ran for six seasons becoming a global phenomenon.
 The exhibition based on the hit television show transports visitors to post-Edwardian England and the world of Downton Abbey and the Crawley family.